March to July 2020

 What if there is a positive case in school?

 We will very much work with North Yorkshire County Council and the local Public Health Team to assess the risk to others in school.
 Public Health will review our risk assessment and provide guidance about what steps are needed to protect others.
 We will at all times act in a transparent way with our whole school community.

 What if things escalate in our community?

 Barwic Parade Community Primary School will follow the guidance provided by North Yorkshire County Council and Central Government.
 Should the number of cases grow in our local community, which means Selby moves up the Government's 'tiers of intervention', here in school we would start to review and further consider things such as

-From November 2020, we ask all parents/carers to wear a face covering when coming to drop off and collect your child.
+From December 2021, we encourage all parents/carers to wear a face covering when coming to drop off and collect your child.
 Staff also where face coverings when in communal areas of school such as corridors and the school hall.

 Team Barwic is proud to belong